DoctorKhan/The-Human-Experiment-Book/output/final/The_Human_Experiment_Complete_Book.md

 **The Behavioral Programming Suite:**

 **Religious Worship**: Every human culture developed elaborate systems for worshipping invisible authorities because the worship imperative was installed as part of the control system.
-The gods demand obedience and sacrifice because that's what the program was designed to extract.
+The Reges demand obedience and sacrifice because that's what the program was designed to extract.

 **Political Worship**: Humans consistently elevate political leaders to near-divine status because the worship program transfers to any available authority figure when the original masters are absent.

-**Celebrity Worship**: Modern humans transfer religious devotion to entertainers, athletes, and social media influencers because the worship imperative must find targets—creating new pantheons of secular gods to fill the void left by the absent creators.
+**Celebrity Worship**: Modern humans transfer religious devotion to entertainers, athletes, and social media influencers because the worship imperative must find targets—creating new pantheons of secular Reges to fill the void left by the absent creators.

 **Institutional Worship**: Humans show reverence for abstract institutions—corporations, universities, governments—because the worship program will attach to any available authority structure when the original masters are absent.